atomikui/atomikui-core/README.md

   </div>
 </div>

-Atomik UI offers a wide array of React component that can be used to kickstart any project.
-From form controls to information components like modals, alerts and icons, you'll find everything here to build your next React application.
+Atomik UI is a comprehensive library of React components that can be used to kickstart any project.
+From form controls to informations components like modals, alerts and icons, you'll find everything here to build your next React application.

 ### Features

-#### Customizable Components and Third-Party Support

-Atomik UI comes with a variety of customizable React components as well as integrated third-party support for:
+Atomik UI comes with a variety of customizable React components to suit any development need:

+- Containers
+- Content
+- Data Display
+- Form Controls
-- React Table
+- Informational
-- React Flexbox Grid
+- Layout
-- Formik
+- Naviagional
-- Yup
+- Templates

 ### Get Started